-- (1) One hundred dollars (\$100) per day, not exceeding six days in any calendar month. - (2) Ten cents (\$0.10) per mile for each mile traveled from his place of residence to the office of the board. - (3) Actual and necessary expenses while engaged in official business under the order of the board. - (b) For purposes of this section, the determination of whether a director's activities on any specific day are compensable shall be made pursuant to Article 2.3 (commencing with Section 53232) of Chapter 2 of Part 1 of Division 2 of Title 5 of the Government Code. - (c) Reimbursement for these expenses is subject to Sections 53232.2 and 53232.3 of the Government Code. - SEC.
-34. Section 50605 of the Water Code is amended to read: - 50605. (a) Each member of the board shall receive such compensation for services actually and necessarily performed as the board determines to be just and reasonable, and shall be reimbursed for expenses necessarily incurred in the performance of his duties as trustee. - (b) For purposes of this section, the determination of whether a director's activities on any specific day are compensable shall be made pursuant to Article 2.3 (commencing with Section 53232) of Chapter 2 of Part 1 of Division 2 of Title 5 of the Government Code.
-Reimbursement for these expenses is subject to Sections 53232.2 and 53232.3 of the Government Code. - SEC.
-35. Section 55305 of the Water Code is amended to read: - 55305. (a) The board of directors may fix the compensation of its members for their services as directors not to exceed ten dollars (\$10) for each meeting attended, not exceeding two meetings in any calendar month.
-If allowed by the board, a director shall also receive for performing duties for the district other than attending board meetings the following: - (1) An amount not to exceed one hundred dollars (\$100) for each day performing such duties. - (2) Traveling and other expenses incurred by him or her in performing his duties. - (b) For purposes of this section, the determination of whether a director's activities on any specific day are compensable shall be made pursuant to Article 2.3 (commencing with Section 53232) of Chapter 2 of Part 1 of Division 2 of Title 5 of the Government Code.
-Reimbursement for these expenses is subject to Sections 53232.2 and 53232.3 of the Government Code. - SEC.
-36. Section 56031 of the Water Code is amended to read: - 56031.
+(1) One hundred dollars (\$100) per day, not exceeding six days in any calendar month.

+(2) Ten cents (\$0.10) per mile for each mile traveled from his place of residence to the office of the board.

+(3) Actual and necessary expenses while engaged in official business under the order of the board.

+(b) For purposes of this section, the determination of whether a director's activities on any specific day are compensable shall be made pursuant to Article 2.3 (commencing with Section 53232) of Chapter 2 of Part 1 of Division 2 of Title 5 of the Government Code.

+(c) Reimbursement for these expenses is subject to Sections 53232.2 and 53232.3 of the Government Code.

+50605. (a) Each member of the board shall receive such compensation for services actually and necessarily performed as the board determines to be just and reasonable, and shall be reimbursed for expenses necessarily incurred in the performance of his duties as trustee.

+(b) For purposes of this section, the determination of whether a director's activities on any specific day are compensable shall be made pursuant to Article 2.3 (commencing with Section 53232) of Chapter 2 of Part 1 of Division 2 of Title 5 of the Government Code.
+Reimbursement for these expenses is subject to Sections 53232.2 and 53232.3 of the Government Code.

+55305. (a) The board of directors may fix the compensation of its members for their services as directors not to exceed ten dollars (\$10) for each meeting attended, not exceeding two meetings in any calendar month.
+If allowed by the board, a director shall also receive for performing duties for the district other than attending board meetings the following:

+(1) An amount not to exceed one hundred dollars (\$100) for each day performing such duties.

+(2) Traveling and other expenses incurred by him or her in performing his duties.

+(b) For purposes of this section, the determination of whether a director's activities on any specific day are compensable shall be made pursuant to Article 2.3 (commencing with Section 53232) of Chapter 2 of Part 1 of Division 2 of Title 5 of the Government Code.
+Reimbursement for these expenses is subject to Sections 53232.2 and 53232.3 of the Government Code.

+56031.
 The district board shall have power to fix the amount of compensation per meeting to be paid each member of the board for his or her services for each meeting attended by him or her; provided, that the compensation shall not exceed ten dollars (\$10) for each meeting of the district board attended by him or her, together with expenses necessarily incurred by him or her in traveling between his or her place of residence and the place of meeting.
 However, no member shall receive compensation for attending more than three meetings of the board during any calendar month.
 This compensation shall be in addition to any other fees or compensation allowed by law for the other official positions specified in Section 56030 that are occupied by members of the district board.
 For purposes of this section, the determination of whether a director's activities on any specific day are compensable shall be made pursuant to Article 2.3 (commencing with Section 53232) of Chapter 2 of Part 1 of Division 2 of Title 5 of the Government Code.
 Reimbursement for these expenses is subject to Sections 53232.2 and 53232.3 of the Government Code.